Risamp/Workshop-5/README.md

   <img src="Gifs/Q1.png" width="500">
 </p>

-2. Open `WaveShader.shader`.
-Open it and examine the vertex shader.
+2. Open `WaveShader.shader` and examine the vertex shader.
 Take note of the displacement vector.
 What effect does it have?

 * Modify the vector so that the plane is displaced 5 units in the y-axis (‘up’).